higlass/higlass-python/docs/python_api.rst

 Python API
 ##########

 The HiGlass python API provides a functionality for starting a lightweight server, creating viewconfs and displaying a HiGlass component within Jupyter.

+higlass
+*******

+.. automethod:: higlass.viewer.display

 higlass.server
 **************